Precision mass measurement of $^{173}$Hf for nuclear structure of $^{173}$Lu and the $\gamma$ process: Experimental method and results

-where $m_e$ and $m_{ref}$ are the masses of a free electron and the atomic mass of the reference, respectively, while $c$ is the speed of light in vacuum.
+with $m_e$ and $m_{ref}$ being the masses of a free electron and the atomic mass of $^{173}$Yb, respectively, and $c$ being the speed of light in vacuum.
 The contribution from electron binding energies are on the order of a few eV and have thus been neglected.
 To reduce any systematic uncertainty due to ion-ion interactions, the count rate was limited to one detected ion per bunch.
-In the data analysis the temporal magnetic field fluctuation $\delta B/B = 2.01(25) \times 10^{-12}$ min$^{-1} \times \delta t$, where $\delta t$ is the time between the measurements, was used.
-In addition, the systematic uncertainties due to the magnetron phase advancement and the angle error were taken into account \cite{Nesterenko2021}.
+The systematic uncertainties due to the magnetron phase advancement, the angle error and the temporal magnetic field fluctuation $\delta B/B = 2.01(25) \times 10^{-12}$ min$^{-1} \times \delta t$ with $\delta t$ being the time between the measurements were taken into account \cite{Nesterenko2021}.
+However, their effect ($\delta r/r\sim6\times10^{-9}$, $\sim2\times10^{-9}$ and $\sim2\times10^{-11}$, respectively) is much smaller compared to the statistical uncertainty ($\delta r/r\sim2\times10^{-8}$).